9-Day Southwest USA Road Trip Itinerary

 La Jolla Beach has been on my list forever because I wanted to take the kids to see the seals on the beach.

-We were all so happy we did though because feeling our toes in the sand, running through the waves, and seeing the seals was one of our favorite memories of the trip.
+It was about a 1 hour drive from Carlsbad.
+The kids were not really excited to get back in the car, next time we rent a van, but we were all so happy we planned the day.
+Feeling our toes in the sand, running through the waves, and seeing the seals was one of our favorite memories of the trip.

 seal beach at la jolla